 What can I do?

-Possibly one of the best decisions you’ll make in 2018 is to revamp your recruiting and onboarding processes.
+Possibly one of the best decisions you’ll make is to revamp your recruiting and onboarding processes.
 You’ll have to make some changes within your company.
 Those changes will be adjustments that can ensure better long-term growth, but be prepared for some culture shock.

 You should be very clear in statements about the changes you would like to initiate and maintain within your company.
 Remember to stress these changes are for the betterment of the organization and the workplace culture.
 Your talent will be better prepared and even excited about the future when you: